 Cognitive Behavioral Therapy (CBT) and is designed to change dysfunctional thinking patterns exhibited by offenders (e.g. antisocial behavior, displacement of blame, relational dominance, etc.).
 Programs are usually offered in small settings, incorporate lessons, role-playing exercises, modeling, demonstrations, and sometimes individual counseling sessions.
 Ultimately, the goal of CBT is to change thinking processes to prevent the future participation of criminal activities and improve public safety.
-Numerous Deputy Probation Officers and the two Behavioral Health Therapists, stationed at the probation department, are currently trained to facilitate CBT groups.
+Probation has dedicated one Deputy Probation Officer and a Behavioral Health Therapist, stationed at the probation department, to facilitate CBT programming.